How it Works

 If you are looking for affordable Idaho movers, then you have found the right place.
 Finding affordable Idaho moving companies has never been easier.
-Just enter you zip code and moving day in the search box to view available ID moving service providers in your area.
+Just enter your zip code and moving day in the search box to view available ID moving service providers in your area.
 You will also find many moving and packing tips that will make your move smoother.

 Preparing and Moving Appliances

-Movers Idaho - Moving is never cheap, but it could be more costly if you don’t do it right.
+Moving is never cheap, but it could be more costly if you don’t do it right.
 When you hire movers you expect to pay for labor costs, packing materials and even for transportation.
 But in addition to all those fees, there might be additional charges that you're not aware of.

 Avoid Extra Moving Charges

-Moving Companies ID - Damages can occur to your items when you hire movers to relocate your home.
+Damages can occur to your items when you hire movers to relocate your home.
 Licensed moving companies are required to provide some basic coverage for your goods.
 There is no extra charge for this type of coverage, but is that enough to protect your valuables?

-Six states border Idaho, including Washington, Oregon, Nevada, Utah, Montana and Wyoming.
+Six states border Idaho, including Washington, Oregon, Nevada, Utah, Montana, and Wyoming.
 British Columbia, Canada also shares a small border with Idaho.
 The landscape in that area is rugged.
 Idaho contains some of the largest, natural unspoiled landscape in the entire country.
-It's a Rocky Mountain state, with snow capped mountains, vast lakes, steep canyons, and rapids.
+It's a Rocky Mountain state, with snow-capped mountains, vast lakes, steep canyons, and rapids.
 Snake River rushes down through Hells Canyon, which is the deepest canyon in the US.
 Shoshone Falls rushes down rugged cliffs from a greater height than even Niagara Falls!

 Some of Idaho's major rivers include the Clark Ford and Pend Oreille River, the Snake River, the Salmon River, the Boise River, the Payette River, and the Clearwater River.
 The highest point in Idaho is Borah Peak, which stands at 12,662 feet.
 It's located north of Mackay in the Long River Range.
 The lowest point in the state is the area where the Snake River is joined by the Clearwater River in Lewiston.
-The most well known mountain range in Idaho is The Sawtooth Range.
+The most well-known mountain range in Idaho is The Sawtooth Range.

 Areas in southern Idaho, including Twin Falls and Boise, are located within the Mountain Time Zone.
 The Coeur d'Alene, Lewiston, Moscow, and Sandpoint, which are located north of the Salmon River, are located in the Pacific Time Zone.

 It's interesting to note that humans may have had a presence in Idaho as early as 12,500 BC!
 Some artifacts that were excavated in the Wilson Butte Cave in 1959 are some of the oldest ever found in North America.
-These artifacts include arrowheads, and reveal that there may have been human activity as long as 14,500 years ago.
+These artifacts include arrowheads and reveal that there may have been human activity as long as 14,500 years ago.

 As for modern times, the Boise Metropolitan Area is the most populated area in Idaho.
 This area is known officially as the Boise - Nampa, Idaho Metropolitan Statistical Area.
 Other large metropolitan areas include Lewiston, Idaho Falls, Coeur d'Alene, and Pocatello.
 Nampa is the second largest city in the state, and in recent years has experienced a rather strong growth.
 According to recent census reports, it's estimated that Nampa has grown 22.1% of new residents between 2000-2003.